 Many recommend booking a tour ahead of time online or in La Paz.
 You may read a lot of negative posts about booking tours in Uyuni that result in scams.
-However, we booked our tour in Uyuni and know others who did the same.
+We didn’t have a set schedule and heard of issues with scams, so we booked our tour in Uyuni and know others who did the same.
 Our experience was incredible, and if you go about it the right way, you’ll have a great experience too.

 That being said, you should be aware of the scams and issues that could arise.
 Some of these include drunk tour drivers, overcharging for tours, paying an individual for a tour that doesn’t exist, and more.
 It is so important to do your research.
 Look at online reviews and ask around to get an idea of what companies are reputable, what tours should include, and what they generally cost.

 Booking ahead of time is also fine, but issues can arise with this method too.
 Again, do your research and ask for confirmation that a guide will be ready for you when you arrive for your tour.

 We arrived in Uyuni from Potosí and spent the day researching and walking from one tour operator to another.
 There is quite a large price range between companies, but the cheapest option is not always the best.
 Ask questions about the vehicles, guides, itinerary, accommodation, etc. Some tours offer different itineraries that go to varying hotspots, so ask the company beforehand if you have a specific plan in mind.